aaronmams/jekyll-now/_posts/2017-05-12-A voting model for UCSC Soccer.md

 # Admission 1

 Related to Assurance 1, there is a lot of pretend randomness in these models I cooked up.
-I wanted to set this up using a sort of probability framework so I could couch it 'simulating hypothetical elections' under different circumstances.
+I wanted to set this up using a sort of probability framework so I could couch it as 'simulating hypothetical elections' under different circumstances.
 I'll freely admit that what I have here is kind of overkill since, with the parameters I deem reasonable, results are pretty much driven by average voting propensities of whatever the largest group is.

 I might spend a little more time thinking about how to either simplify this presentation or make it complicated enough that some volatility in simulated results is introduced.

+# Admission 2

+Voter turnout is an important hurdle in the Campus Elections.
+Referendum measure can only pass if they get two-thirds of the vote and if at least one-quarter of the total student body shows up to vote.
+I built this criteria into the models below but it actually turns out to be rather unimportant.
+Historically, voter turnout in UCSC Campus Elections has hovered around 40% so 25% is not a particularly high bar.
+Like I said, the voter turnout criteria is baked-in to my models but I don't talk it much since it turns out not to be too important.

 # Advice for Readers